vstinner/misc/cpython/pep-type-name.rst

 The ``PyTypeObject.tp_name`` member is different depending on the type
 implementation:

-* Static types and heap types in C: type fully qualified name (module qualified name and type qualified name)
+* Static types and heap types in C: type fully qualified name.
 * Python class: type short name (``type.__name__``).

 So using ``Py_TYPE(obj)->tp_name`` to format an object type name gives